-The embankment structures are engineered and constructed from selectively placed mine waste rock.
-They butt up against rising ground to form large impoundments which contain the tailings ponds.
+The embankment structures are engineered and constructed from selectively placed rock.
+They butt up against natural ground to form large impoundments which contain the tailings ponds.

-They have been designed to accommodate all waste rock and tailings from the operations, while also allowing some contingency.
-For example, the embankment crest level is designed to provide a safe height above the tailings, plus stored water level.
+They have been designed to accommodate rock and tailings from the operations, while also allowing some contingency to eliminate any chance of being overtopped.
 Storage capacity is provided for a 1.2 m rainstorm, (the Probable Maximum Precipitation), plus an additional 1.0 m minimum freeboard above that.
-This is to ensure that even in a severe rain event, water in the tailings ponds cannot overflow and find its way into surrounding rivers and streams.
+This is to ensure that even in a severe rain event, waves and water in the tailings ponds cannot overflow.